-With the constant news of data breaches, having a security plan in place is critical.
+With the constant news of data breaches, having a security plan in place is critical in protecting personal data.
 Today, let’s discuss the ins and outs of a successful Hadoop initiative, the open-source software of choice for companies looking to launch big data projects.

 With all it’s advantages, Hadoop has a well-known disadvantage: it runs on non-secure mode by default, putting valuable data at risk.
 It’s only natural that organizations want to secure their deployments before going into production.
 For this, they should strictly control user access to nodes in a Hadoop cluster.

 While some developers reduce security threats by incorporating Kerberos to authenticate users and services, this is not a final solution.
 Hadoop still runs on non-secure mode by default and Kerberos adds more challenges to the organization.
-The Kerberos environment needs a way to manage user access.
+The Kerberos environment needs a way to manage user access and Personal Data.

 How to Secure a Hadoop Implementation